ManagedApplicationServices/greenpi/README.md

 	```
 	df -h
 	```
-1. make an image of the SD Card with the name corresponding the the git tag shipped to production (raspberry pi) as noted on the [release github page](https://github.com/ManagedApplicationServices/greenpi/releases)
+1. make an image of the SD Card with the name corresponding the the git tag shipped to production (raspberry pi) as noted on the [release github page](https://github.com/ManagedApplicationServices/greenpi/releases) *~20 mins*

 	```
 	sudo dd bs=1m if=/dev/disk1 of=greenpiV0.14.0.img
 	```
-1. zip the image
+1. zip the image *~5 mins*

 	```
 	tar -cvzf greenpiV0.14.0.img.gz greenpiV0.14.0.img